Table of Contents

 The Dutch islands of Aruba, Bonaire, and Curacao – together known as the ABC islands – sit in a cluster off the coast of Venezuala.
-Choosing between them can be daunting.
+Choosing between them for you family vacation to the Dutch Caribbean can be daunting.

 What’s the difference between Bonaire vs Curacao?
 Or Curacao vs Aruba?
 Or Bonaire vs Aruba?
 Which Dutch Caribbean island is more family-friendly?

 The short answer is: You can’t go wrong here.
 Aruba, Bonaire and Curacao each have something unique and memorable to offer families.
 But the islands are vastly different.

 A lot of Americans have traveled to Aruba, but Bonaire and Curacao receive primarily European tourists.
 These two lesser-known islands offer unique Caribbean experiences and should absolutely be on your radar.